When Hospital Visits, Funerals and Meetings Consume!

 13“You are the salt of the earth, but if the salt has lost its flavor, with what will it be salted?
 It is then good for nothing, but to be cast out and trodden under the feet of men.“

 “You are the salt of the earth” (v.
 13a).
-“The initial ‘you’ is emphatic both by word choice…and position” (Boring, 181).
-It sets the listeners apart from other people (scribes, Pharisees, etc.), who are not the salt of the earth.
-The initial “you” is also plural, and thus describes the church.
+“You” sets the listeners apart from other people (scribes, Pharisees, etc.), who are not the salt of the earth.
+It is plural, and thus describes the church.
 Christ calls us both individually and collectively to be the salt of the earth.

 Note that Jesus doesn’t say, “You will be the salt of the earth” or “You have within you the potential to become the salt of the earth.”
 He says, “You ARE the salt of the earth”—indicating that, by God’s grace, the miracle of our transformation has already begun.